 During the quarter the Hudson River Park Trust (HRPT) continued to work on the construction phase of the Pier 26 Project.
-The contractor continued to work on the in-water construction components (pile driving) and pre-fabricated panels in support of Pier 26 Ecological Platform and Waterfront Structures.
-Boulder installation at the ecological get-down is also underway.
-Upland construction work began this quarter including mobilization and rebar installation.
-LMDC and HRPT executed a contract amendment to provide an additional \$5,200,000 in funding toward construction activities.
-Reimbursements requests of approximately \$1,705,000 were paid this quarter.
-In addition, approximately \$1,422,000 in reimbursement requests received this quarter which are under review.
+The contractor completed work on the in-water construction components (pile driving) and pre-fabricated panels in support of Pier 26 Ecological Platform and Waterfront Structures.
+Upland construction activities are ongoing including concrete work, installation of soil, planting of trees, light pole footings, wood decking installation, and continuation of site furnishing fabrication.
+The project is progressing on schedule.
+No reimbursement requests were paid from this grant this quarter; however, approximately \$2.5 million in reimbursement requests were paid by the City of New York, a funding partner, toward construction activities.